 - Shop as normal.

 - When you get home, open the app and submit your receipt (by taking a picture with your smartphone’s camera), if needed; some apps will link with your loyalty card to “see” your purchase.
 You may also have to select which items are on your receipt.
-For some apps, you may need to enter the product codes shown on your receipt for any produce you’ve purchased.

 - Sit back and watch the money for travel add up!

 Much like coupons, the savings are small, individually.
 Once you get in the habit, though, you can save a few dollars on most trips.
-They sit in your app until you are ready to cash out.
+They sit in your apps until you are ready to cash out.
 Method of payment varies by app.
 Realistically, if you consistently use the apps, you can save up about $100 to $200 per year on a moderate budget.
 This depends greatly on the number of offers in each app, and we find ibotta to have the most.

 These savings are in addition to any physical coupons or other apps you might use (and, of course, the miles you earn using a travel credit card).
 As an example, we recently got 25¢ for buying yogurt in one app, 50¢ for buying a specific yogurt in another app, and used a paper coupon for 50¢ off said yogurt.
 That’s $1.25 in savings for a yogurt that was on sale for a dollar.
 Cha-ching!